 Additionally, pain, tingling and numbness in the upper extremities (hands and arms) can be associated with whiplash.
 The nerves which send and receive signals from the brain to the hands are protected by the cervical spinal canal, or as we often call them, the neck bones.
 When any of these bones or the discs between them are damaged, they can put pressure on the nerves and cause pain to run through the arms.
 For more on how nerves and the spine are connected, click here.

 Whiplash may sound like a simple sore neck after an accident, but it could also be a sign of more extensive injury.
 Be sure to seek medical treatment immediately after any neck injury.
-Then, call us at 727-446-0840 to find out how to get reimbursed for your medical bills.
 We understand how stressful it can be to deal with mounting medical expenses, that’s why we don’t charge you to discuss your case.
 In fact, you only pay us a portion of the settlement or verdict we recover for you.